uib-ub/hono-kube-deploy-automation/README.md

 Forwarding https://xxx.ngrok-free.app -> http://localhost:8080
 ```

-4. Copy `https://xxx.ngrok-free.app` to the Github webhook settings:
+4. Copy `https://xxx.ngrok-free.app` to the GitHub webhook settings:
- - for Payload URL, we give: "https://xxx.ngrok-free.app/webhook"
+ - for the Payload URL, we give: "https://xxx.ngrok-free.app/webhook"
  - Content type: "application/json"
- - create a webhook secret and use it in CICD workflow
+ - create a webhook secret and use it in the CICD workflow
  - Choose "Let me select individual events" and select "Issue comments" and "Pull requests"